dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 life.
 Consciousness is our window to the world.
 It's how we experience the information that we experience.

+#### Language & Semiotics

 My thesis requires discussing language and semiotics, particularly how the former equips our mind with the tools it needs for abstraction.
+I'll show that higher complexity semiotics results in higher consciousness and a greater capacity for abstraction.
 Also, I'll need to talk about entropy.
 Informational entropy lays the groundwork for how we exchange information and how our minds process information.

+#### Informational Entropy

+Informational entropy determines the complexity of the information that we can process and also the bandwidth of transmission of that information.
+This informational entropy is a measure of the complexity of semiotics.
+Languages or forms of communication that contain a small number of phonemes or symbols don't have very high bandwidth.
+With extremely low informational entropy, the we can't have complex grammers because there's not enough "space."
+E.G. A language with one vowel and two consonants.

+#### Cosmic Entropy and the Destiny of Humanity

 Cosmic entropy sets the stage for discussing how matter is interconnected.
 We can trace matter back to the origin and we'll find that matter forms an intertangled graph I call the Quantum Web.
 This is important for laying the foundation for some more unexpected qualities of reality: particularly the quantum mechanical aspects of consciousness.

+#### Notes on Speculation

 There's a lot of speculation in this article.
 Again, please do your own research.
 If you find something that's glaringly wrong, please comment about it.
+Particularly, I'm unsure of the section on the Quantum Web.
+It sounds amazing and may set the stage for philosophy beyond the Singularity.

+#### In Conclusion, We May Merge with an Ancient Cosmic Internet

 In the conclusions from this information, hopefully we should be able to question our place in the universe.
 We may be part of something